How-To Government

 Suppose you send an email or submit a ticket and now you're waiting on someone else.
 Maybe you have no working relationship with them yet and don't know how much you can trust them to followup.
 Maybe you know they won't followup.
 Maybe the ticket platform has a history of closing your tickets with no notifications.

-Ask yourself: let's assume they never address this.
-By what date do I need to take some action, and what is that action?
+Ask yourself: let's assume they never address this and you're ghosted forever.
+By what date do you need to take some action and what is that action?

 Set a reminder to yourself to do that on that date.
 Now you should clear your mind of this and work on anything else.